-The Samadhi Center is located in a very quiet corner of Ontario, just south of Algonquin park, nestled among several hundred acres of beautiful forest and bordered by the Little Mississippi River.
+The Samadhi Center is located in a very quiet corner of Ontario, just south of Algonquin park, on a 15 acre property nestled among several hundred acres of beautiful forest and bordered by the Little Mississippi River.
 You will find some old growth pines that are 200 years old on the property.
 We are very conscious of the beneficial effects of being in nature and have made sustainable operations our priority.
 To this end, the Samadhi Center building is an off-grid solar powered building with a geodesic growing dome on site.
 To help keep the Samadhi Center functioning optimally, there are a few things we would invite you to keep in mind during your stay.

 1) Accessibility.
 Please note that the Samadhi Center is located on the side of a hill and is not wheelchair accessible.
 As well, each floor of the building is accessible only by stairs.
 We regret that individuals with any mobility concerns will not be able to navigate the property and building.

 Please note that there is no cell phone service on the property, and the surrounding areas will have an inconsistent signal.
 Therefore,please ensure that you have printed directions to the center.
 Once you are at the Samadhi Center you are welcome to connect to the WIFI for important non-recreational communications, but please restrict your online time to rest periods so as to preserve an atmosphere of stillness during zendo sits.
 Please also restrict your use of screens to the library room.
 The password will be on display there.

 Please keep showers short, as we are on a well, and stagger showers throughout the day if possible.
 Use of the main floor private shower is limited to times when the zendo is not in use.

 Please remove shoes while inside the building and wear slippers or socks.
 Slippers are a good idea for those in the dorms on tops bunks, as climbing up and down the rungs can be a bit hard on some people’s feet.